 Common Questions on Rachio's Weather Service

-If you do not select a "Preferred Weather Station", then the closest National Weather Station (NWS) will used by default to provide weather data for your schedules.
+NOTE: For the most accurate weather data, it's important to select a Preferred Weather Station -- if you do not select a "Preferred Weather Station", the the closest National Weather Station (NWS) will be used by default to provide weather data for your schedules.

 Where does Rachio get its weather data?